Learning: Formal learning

-Formal learning is learning that takes place within a teacher-student relationship, such as in a school system.
+Formal learning is a deliberate way attaining of knowledge, which takes place within a teacher-student environment, such as in a school system or work environment.
 The term formal learning has nothing to do with the formality of the learning, but rather the way it is directed and organized.
-In formal learning, the learning or training departments set out the goals and objectives of the learning.
+In formal learning, the learning or training departments set out the goals and objectives of the learning and oftentimes learners will be awarded with a diploma, or a type of formal recognition.

-Nonformal learning
+Non-formal learning

-Nonformal learning is organized learning outside the formal learning system.
-For example, learning by coming together with people with similar interests and exchanging viewpoints, in clubs or in (international) youth organizations, workshops.
+Non-formal learning is organized learning outside the formal learning system.
+For example, learning by coming together with people with similar interests and exchanging viewpoints, in clubs or in (international) youth organizations, and workshops.
+From the organizer's point of reference, non-formal learning does not always need a main objective or learning outcome.
+From the learner's point of view, non-formal learning, although not focused on outcomes, often results in an intentional learning opportunity.

 Informal learning

-Informal learning is less structured than "nonformal" one.
-It may occur through the experience of day-to-day situations (for example, one would learn to look ahead while walking because of the danger inherent in not paying attention to where one is going).
-It is learning from life, during a meal at the table with parents, play, exploring, etc.
+Informal learning is less structured than "non-formal learning".
+It may occur through the experience of day-to-day situations (for example, one would learn to look ahead while walking because of the possible dangers inherent in not paying attention to where one is going).
+It is learning from life, during a meal at the table with parents, during play, and while exploring etc..
+For the learner, informal learning is most often an experience of happenstance, and not a deliberately planned experience.
+Thus this does not require enrollment into any class.
+Unlike formal learning, informal learning typically does not lead to accreditation.
+Informal learning begins to unfold as the learner ponders his or her situation.
+This type of learning does not require a professor of any kind, and learning outcomes are unforeseen following the learning experience.

+Informal learning is self-directed and because it focuses on day-to-day situations, the value of informal learning can be considered high.
+As a result, information retrieved from informal learning experiences will likely be applicable to daily life.
+Children with informal learning can at times yield stronger support than subjects with formal learning in the topic of mathematics.
+Daily life experiences take place in the workforce, family life, and any other situation that may arise during one's lifetime.
+Informal learning is voluntary from the learner's viewpoint, and may require making mistakes and learning from them.
+Informal learning allows the individual to discover coping strategies for difficult emotions that may arise while learning.
+From the learner's perspective, informal learning can become purposeful, because the learner chooses which rate is appropriate to learn and because this type of learning tends to take place within smaller groups or by oneself.